Blueberry: Production

-In 2020, world production of blueberries (lowbush and highbush combined) was 850,886 tonnes, led by the United States with 35% of global production and Peru with 21%.
+In 2023, world production of blueberries (lowbush and highbush combined) was 1.2 million tonnes, led by the United States with 27% of the total, Peru with 19%, and Canada with 14% (table).

-In 2019, Canada was the largest producer of wild blueberries, mainly in Quebec and the Atlantic provinces, but Canadian production of wild blueberries decreased since 2017 by transitioning to the more profitable cultivated highbush blueberries.
-British Columbia produced 93% of the Canadian highbush blueberry crop in 2019.
+Quebec produced 43,997 tonnes of wild (lowbush) blueberries, accounting for 47% of the total Canadian production in 2024.

+In 2024, Mexico was forecast to produce 81,000 tonnes of highbush blueberries, an 8% increase over 2023 production.

 Regulations

-Canada

 Canada No. 1 blueberries are all similar in size, shape, weight, and color—the total product can be no more than ten percent off-color and three percent otherwise defective.

+Nutrition

+Blueberries are 84% water, 14% carbohydrates, 1% protein, and contain negligible fat (table).
+In a reference amount of 100 g, blueberries supply 57 calories of food energy, and are a moderate source (11-16% of the Daily Value, DV) of vitamin K, vitamin C, and manganese, with no other micronutrients in significant content (table).